kev197/bayes-filter-sim/README.md

 error within the dot's movement to better simulate realistic conditions that do not always act perfectly.

 *Particle Filter*
-The particle filter is a special type of recursive filter that models the posterior with discrete spikes called particles in a Monte Carlo fashion.
+The particle filter is a special type of recursive filter that attempts to model the posterior with discrete spikes called particles in a Monte Carlo fashion.
 Each particle has an importance weight, which is just a fancy term for the probability of the system having the particular state of the particle.
 We sample new particle states from the importance distribution that makes a best guess then provide corrections to the corresponding weight with a ratio between an evaluation of the posterior (or a function similar up to proportionality) over the importance density with the sampled particle and new sensor data as inputs.